Bad Influence: How the Internet Hijacked Our Health

 Want to track your blood sugar?
 Your heart rate?
 Your sleep?
 You can.
 Need to focus?
 Want to lose weight fast?
 Everything is a click away.

-But who, if anyone, is regulating this?
+But who is regulating this?

 About the author

 Dr Deborah Cohen is an award-winning broadcaster, journalist and editor, who has worked across mainstream and academic print, digital, TV and radio.
-Previously Science Editor for ITV News and UK and Health Correspondent for BBC Newsnight, leading their COVID-19 coverage, she established the investigations unit at the BMJ, one of the world-leading medical and health policy journals.
+Previously Science Editor for ITV News and Health Correspondent for BBC Newsnight, leading their COVID-19 coverage, she established the investigations unit at the BMJ, one of the world-leading medical and health policy journals.

 Reading information